MicrosoftDocs/architecture-center/docs/example-scenario/data/esri-arcgis-azure-virtual-desktop-content.md

 ### Workloads

 Users can run different types of workloads on the session host virtual machines.
 The following table shows examples of a range of workload types to help you estimate what size your virtual machines need to be.
-After you set up your virtual machines, you should continually monitor their actual usage and adjust their size accordingly.
-If you end up needing a bigger or smaller virtual machine, you can easily scale your existing deployment up or down in Azure.
+After you set up your virtual machines, continually monitor their actual usage and adjust their size accordingly.
+If you end up needing a bigger or smaller virtual machine, scale your existing deployment up or down.

 The following table describes each ArcGIS workload. *Example users* are the types of users that might find each workload most helpful.